 I like data and research and I won’t sit here and say I can comprehend every aspect of it.
 But what I can say confidently is that I have asked God for discernment in all that I read, hear, see, and consume every day.
 He won’t let me down.
 That I am sure of.

-Apologies for being doom and gloom but when your eyes are opened to all that is going on around you for the sake of padding someone’s pocket at your OWN health expense, it makes you a little salty to say the least.
+Since having my eyes opened to all that is going on around us for the sake of padding someone’s pocket at my OWN health expense, it makes me a little salty to say the least.

 Ingredients: